Kpmg Transforming Small Businesses Online Assessment

 3 Provide digital skills training % of staff certified in basic analytics 3 months HR Manager

 Include a risk assessment and mitigation strategy for each initiative.
-To give you an idea, if you’re concerned about data security, plan to integrate encryption protocols and conduct regular audits Surprisingly effective..
+Here's a good example: if you’re concerned about data security, plan to integrate encryption protocols and conduct regular audits And it works..

 Scientific Explanation: Digital Maturity Models

 KPMG’s assessment aligns with established digital maturity frameworks, such as the Digital Quotient (DQ) and the MIT Sloan Digital Business Model Canvas.
-These models highlight that digital transformation is a multidimensional journey rather than a one‑off project.
+These models point out that digital transformation is a multidimensional journey rather than a one‑off project.
 Key components include:

 • Technology: Infrastructure, tools, and platforms.